markafoltz/camera-effects/README.md

 Also, we are considering extensions to this proposal.
 These extensions include:

-- An event that would let applications know if blur support has changed dynamically;
 - In scenarios where the application cannot disable blur directly, whether the browser can be asked to prompt the user to do so;
 - Information indicating whether blur was supported by the browser, the OS, or